- moderate to severe RA in adults when other medications called tumor necrosis factor (TNF) blockers haven’t worked well enough

 Be sure to tell your doctor if you’ve ever had cancer before starting Olumiant.
-They may decide another treatment is safer for your condition.
+They may decide that a different treatment is safer for your condition.

 Serious heart-related events.
-Recent studies looked at Xeljanz, which is another drug used to treat rheumatoid arthritis (RA).
+Recent studies looked at Xeljanz, which is another drug used to treat RA.
 These studies showed that the drug increased people’s risk of serious heart-related events, including heart attack and stroke.